Multiverse (Marvel Cinematic Universe): Loki season 1 (2021)

-According to head writer Michael Waldron, the time travel rules established by Endgame are elaborated upon in the series, describing the multiverse as an overlapping cluster of intertwined timelines occurring at the same time.
+The TVA uses a barometer to determine what constitutes a meaningful deviation that could result in the birth of a Kang variant.
+Small fluctuations occur constantly but are allowed to exist as long as they don't exceed the threshold of significant deviation.
+When this happens, the timeline splits from its parent macro-timeline, composed of countless nearly identical timelines, and forms its own branched timeline.
 The Sacred Timeline is depicted as a circular shape when viewed from the Citadel at the End of Time, a concept conceived by the series' storyboard artists and thought by director Kate Herron to be a "striking image".
 Early concepts for the series included several other time periods which were ultimately not visited in the season.
 Feige has stated that the events of Loki would leave a significant lasting impact on the MCU, with Waldron adding that the series would have "wide-reaching ramifications" across the franchise.
+Director Kate Herron compared the Sacred Timeline to a tree or an island.
+He Who Remains effectively took this tree and isolated it from the others, like an island hidden from the rest, by pruning all the branch timelines that connected the larger Multiverse to the Sacred Timeline.
+When the Sacred Timeline began branching freely, its branches started reconnecting to the other larger timelines, essentially other trees in the Multiverse.